elunna/recipes/entres/roasted turkey with gravy.md

 ### GRAVY
-2 tablespoons cooking fat
+2 tbsp cooking fat
 Neck and giblets from the turkey
 1 large onion, diced
 1 celery rib, diced
 1 carrot, diced
-2 cups chicken broth (page 177)
+2 cup chicken broth (page 177)
-1/2 teaspoon salt
+1/2 tsp salt
-1/4 teaspoon black pepper
+1/4 tsp black pepper
-2 tablespoons pan drippings (or clarified butter/ghee) 3 tablespoons arrowroot powder
+2 tbsp pan drippings (or clarified butter/ghee)
+3 tbsp arrowroot powder

 ## Instructions
 1. IF you’ve bought a frozen turkey, make sure it’s completely thawed before brining.
-(Allow approximately one day of thawing in the refrig- erator for every 5 pounds of turkey.)
+(Allow approximately one day of thawing in the refrig- erator for every 5 lb of turkey.)
 2. Remove the
 neck and giblets (usually contained in a bag) from the turkey’s cavity and save them in the